palmerandy/hugo-blog/content/posts/aspnet-core-app-settings-are-stored-in-a-dictionary.md

 title: "ASPNET Core appsettings are stored in a dictionary"
 date: 2020-11-18T14:05:20+53:00
 draft: false
-tags: ["ASPNET Core", "appsettings.json", "did you know", "learning in the open"]
+tags: ["ASPNET Core", "appsettings.json", "did you know", "learning in the open", "dotNET"]
 ---

 Today I learned the ASPNET Core reads appsettings into a key-value pair dictionary.
 This is outlined in the [Hierarchical configuration data section of the Configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1#hierarchical-configuration-data-1):